C.I.C.L. F.A.Q.s

 What are the qualifications to join?

 Any Chicago-area organization is eligible.
-The team must have at least 6 members, but should have 8 or more as alternates assure a complete team any given match.
-All members of a single team must work for the same organization, have retired from it, or be members of the same ICA club.
+The team must have at least 6 members, but should have 8 or more players available as alternates to assure a complete team for any given match.
+All members of a single team must be associated with the same organization, have retired from it, or be members of the same ICA club.
 In some circumstances, the League Executive Board may also allow a player that once worked for the business but currently doesn't.
+Teams that are interested in playing but unable to recruit sufficient players from a single organization may form a merged team of players from two organizations while attempting to complete recruiting.

-There is no average-rating requirement except for a club team which cannot average over USCF 1900.
+There is no average-rating requirement except for a club or merged teams which cannot average over USCF 1900.
 Furthermore, no assumption about an individual player's strength is made-- any chessplayer is welcome!

 Each team has beginning chessplayers; many have master-rated top boards!